JEdward7777/SentenceTransmogrifier/README.md

 results = list( my_model.execute( inference_data["from_header"] ) )
 ```
 # What is the license?
-- The licence has been set to apache-2.0 to match catboost so I don't have to think about compatibility issues.
+- The license has been set to apache-2.0 to match catboost so I don't have to think about compatibility issues.